uname0x96/yolov3_multi_backbone/README.md

-A minimal tensorflow implementation of YOLOv3, with support for training, inference and evaluation.
+A minimal tensorflow implementation of YOLOv3, with support for multibackbone Resnet, VGG, Darknet53, mobilenetv2, mobilenetv3, training, inference and evaluation.

 ## Installation
 --------------------